dji-sdk/Onboard-SDK-Doc/source/github-platform-docs/Linux/README.md

 **Toolchain**

-To build the command line example, you need:
+To build either Linux example, you need:

 * A supported C++ compiler (Tested with gcc 4.8.1/5.3.1)
 * A bash shell
-* GNU Make
+* CMake

-All of these should be available with an installation of Ubuntu 14.04/16.04.
+* Ubuntu 16.04 on x86_64 OR Ubuntu 14.04 on ARM (DJI Manifold)

 **Compilation**

-* First, we need to create the directories `objs` and `bin` inside the `sample/Linux/Blocking` or `sample/Linux/Non-Blocking` directory.
-To do this, open up a terminal inside the `sample/Linux/Blocking or ../Non-Blocking` directory and type `mkdir bin; mkdir objs` at the command line.
-* Next, type `make` at the command prompt.
+* From Onboard SDK 3.1.9, CMake is the default build system.
+To build all the libraries and sample apps, we provide a simple build script.
+* At the top level, run the build script with the syntax `./scripts/build —build-type Debug —clean true`.
+This should download dependencies and build all libraries and executables.
+* To run the example app, go to `./build/bin` and run `djiosdk-linux-sample` or `djiosdk-linux-sample-nonblock` with options described elsewhere in this document.

-* To access the serial port, add your username to the dialout group by typing `sudo usermod -a -G dialout $USER` (you do not need to replace $USER with your username). **Then logout and login again.**
+To access the serial port, add your username to the dialout group by typing `sudo usermod -a -G dialout $USER` (you do not need to replace $USER with your username). **Then logout and login again.**

 **Using the Simulator**